electro199/ffmpeg-studio/docs/getting-started.md

 ## Filters

-A Filter is a component used to process and transform then input or its stream i.e audio from a video.
+A Filter is a component used to process and transform the input or its stream i.e audio from a video.

 This library extensively handles filters with built classes. filters can be used with [`apply`](/ffmpeg-studio/api_reference/api/#ffmpeg.filters.apply) or [`apply2`](/ffmpeg-studio/api_reference/api/#ffmpeg.filters.apply2), apply2 is for multi output filters like Split and Concat. apply function make new output node in filter graph to be used in filter again or to be written in to output file while maintaining source.

-**Usage:**

 ```py
 clip = InputFile("image.png")